mtktsl/GridLayout/README.md

 ## Cell Types:
 <strong>&bull; Auto</strong> -> Automatically resizes the area that is including views.
-<br/>&bull; Note: If you want your custom UIView class objects to be able to auto resized in the Grid then you must override "sizeThatFits" method and provide a size for your custom UIView class.
+<br/>&bull; Note: If you want your custom UIView class objects to be able to be auto resized in the Grid then you must override "sizeThatFits" method and provide a size for your custom UIView class.
 <br/><strong>&bull; Constant</strong> -> Sets the size of the area to the value that is provided.
 The value represents Width for the horizontal Grid and Height for the vertical Grid.
 <br/><strong>&bull; Expanded</strong> -> Expands the view area to the remaining area from the Auto and Constant cells, propotional to the total defined Expanded cell values.
 The default Expanded cell value is 1 when it's not provided.